 The main region of the Guideline panel contains the list of guideline coordinates from the current group.
 Each guideline has an X and Y coordinate and a rotation Angle.
 The X and Y coordinate are required, regardless of the guideline direction, as it is also used as a rotation center for the guideline.
-To change the rotation center, move the guideline to the new position.
+To change the rotation center, move the guideline to a new position.

 The guidelines can be organized into groups.
-Guideline groups have separate visibility and activation options, enabling a workflow with multiple different guideline settings on the same canvas or artboard.
+Guideline groups have separate color, visibility and activation options, enabling a workflow with multiple different guideline settings on the same canvas or artboard.